maximilian-salomon/mdxplain/docs/tutorials/basic_usage_examples/trajectory_management.rst

 Trajectory Management
 =====================

+.. todo: Depth/nesting of folder structure for loading – how deep can it go?
+    Trajectories not loaded alphabetically → plotting (e.g., membership) can be disordered → reduces comparability in plots Is there an option to sort trajectories?
+    Depth/nesting of folder structure for loading – how deep can it go?
+    --> Missing example for folder structure: e.g., max one PDB per folder, multiple XTCs possible.
+    Cache folder for trajectories – relative to script execution path or pipeline cache directory?
+    select_atoms: which strings are valid?
+Include brief note that these are mdtraj selection strings; optionally link or provide example.
+    Consensus nomenclature for labels: What is the exact reference for nomenclature consensus?

 mdxplain supports all MDTraj-compatible trajectory formats (xtc, dcd, trr, pdb, h5, netcdf, etc.) and provides powerful tools for organizing and manipulating multiple trajectories.
 Tags enable systematic organization for comparative